 The National Dish

-When Brendan first offered to let me contribute to Case in Pointe, I was initially hesitant as to what I wanted to write about.
-Given my cooking hobby, it seemed like a good fit to try and do recipes of some kind, or posts à la the New York Times Food section.
-After some thought, I finally settled on an idea.
 In conjunction with Brendan Johnson’s “Weekly Roundup” of international news, I’ll select a country from his weekly post, and cook a common meal from that country.
-It seems like an interesting way both to explore culinary traditions in other countries, while learning more about their history and culture in general.
+It’s an interesting way both to explore culinary traditions in other countries and to learn more about their history and culture in general.
 I am not a trained chef, and I do make mistakes.
 My goal is to try and give you the best recipe and advice based on my missteps.
 This is “The National Dish.”

 Time to make: 1.5–2 hours.